-A building containing at least eleven (11), but not more than one hundred and twenty (120) rooming units, which are available for rental occupancy for periods of thirty (30) days or longer.
-SRO developments typically house and provide support services for individuals with special needs but are not limited to special needs populations.
+A site consisting of no more than three (3) buildings and containing at least eleven (11), but not more than one hundred and twenty (120) rooming units, which are available for rental occupancy for periods of thirty (30) days or longer.
+SRO developments typically (may) house and provide supportive services for individuals with special needs but are not limited to special needs populations.